Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 After that, the computer will reboot and you will be greeted by a screen with booting options.

-* Hover over the option “Ubuntu”
+* Hover over the option `Ubuntu`
-* Press e.
+* Press `e`.
-* Add nouveau.modeset=0 after the words quiet splash.
-Detailed instructions can be found here, except the phase is changed from nomodeset to nouveau.modeset=0.
+* Add `nouveau.modeset=0` after the words `quiet splash`.
+Detailed instructions can be found here, except the phase is changed from `nomodeset` to `nouveau.modeset=0`.

-  In my case I add them between "quiet splash" and "vt_handoff", keeping a white space between them.
+  In my case I add them between `quiet splash` and `vt_handoff`, keeping a white space between them.
-  If you are italian like me and you are struggling to find [=] character, since the keyboard in that windows is setted in us, for an italian keyboard [=] is in the key [ì] (the one after on the right key [']).
+  If you are italian like me and you are struggling to find `=` character, since the keyboard in that windows is setted in US layout, for an italian keyboard `=` is in the key `ì` (the one after on the right key `'`).
 Just press it and you will be fine.

-* Press F10.
+* Press `F10`.

 All the troublesome boot-options edits allow the computer to boot into Ubuntu or Ubuntu bootable USB.
-If you want to boot into Ubuntu, you can add either nomodeset or nouveau.modeset=0 in the boot option.
+If you want to boot into Ubuntu, you can add either `nomodeset` or `nouveau.modeset=0` in the boot option.
 However you cannot adjust the screen brightness if you use the former one.
-And remember, only nomodeset works for installing Ubuntu.
-Using nouveau.modeset=0 for the installation boot will fail.
+And remember, only `nomodeset` works for installing Ubuntu.
+Using `nouveau.modeset=0` for the installation boot will fail.
-[This is may be ignored because when I decided to reinstall Ubuntu, passing from 16 to 18 thorugh a new clean&fresh installation, more true, because I wrongly forgot to do that and the bightness could be changed using fn keys.
+[This is may be ignored because when I decided to reinstall Ubuntu, passing from 16 to 18 thorugh a new clean-and-fresh installation, because I wrongly forgot to do that and the bightness could be changed using `fn` keys.
 Anyway after noticing that I add those lines at the launch menù of Ubuntu.
 So I invite you to do that.]